eriklupander/gotling/README.md

     - Live metrics using HTML5 canvas from canvasjs
     - Request URLs and bodies can contain ${paramName} parameters
     - ${paramName} values can be extracted from HTTP response bodies and bound to a User context
+    - POST data can be inlined or read from template files
 - TCP sockets
     - Can send line-terminated text strings
     - Possible to use ${varname} variables in payload